LOKisGithub/LokisAsicTester/README.md

 - Boot S17 controlboard or Universaltestfixture with SD card

 # Usage
 You can prepare your config files and save them to the configs folder on the SD card.
-The WebUI will pickup all configs and show the in a dropdown, so you can easily chose between different config-files.
+The WebUI will pickup all configs and show them in a dropdown, so you can easily chose between different config-files.

 - Boot your testfixture or S17+ Controlboard from SD
 - point your browser to [lokisAsicTester.local](http://lokisAsicTester.local) (login is root/root)